Galvanic Reaction in Metals: Fundamentals and Effects on Corrosion

 • Anode/Cathode area ratio: An important consideration is the area ratio of the contact zone between the materials, which is another critical factor; a small anode area in relation to the cathode can lead to severe corrosion.
 The higher the ratio of anode to cathode, the faster the corrosion process occurs.

-How can we avoid galvanic corrosion?
+How to avoid galvanic corrosion?

 Galvanic corrosion is a phenomenon that can be avoided or mitigated by taking appropriate measures to prevent interaction between dissimilar metals and exposure to an electrolyte.